f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     result File transfer is initiated.(mibs/mibs_f5os_appliance.tar.gz)
     appliance-1#

-Repeat the same API call but change the filename for the **mibs_netsnmp.tar.gz** file.
+Repeat the same API call but change the filename to the **mibs_netsnmp.tar.gz** file.

 Downloading MIBs via API
 --------------------------

-You can utilize the F5OS API to download the MIB files directly to a client machine, or to a remote server over HTTPS, SCP, or SFTP.
-To list the contents of the **mibs/** directory on the rSeries appliance use the following API call.
+You can utilize the F5OS API to download the MIB files directly to a client machine, or to upload to a remote server over HTTPS, SCP, or SFTP.
+First, list the contents of the **mibs/** directory on the rSeries appliance using the following API call to get the filenames.

 .. code-block:: bash